What is MAP Certification?

 - have a coach or another MAP Certified Artist do an informal pre-review of their materials prior to submission,

 - present a completed toolbox: file container with 35 folders (one for each tool) each labeled with the name of the tool contained within the file, and

 - submit one sample of your work that illustrates the quality of what you create.

 Certification is a review process conducted by jurors and coaches.
 Jurors evaluate work according to program standards.
 Those standards are reviewed by coaches and program staff to maintain relevance and purpose.
 Because teaching tools and business standards

 constantly evolve, an individual’s course experience may have offered very slight variations to the expectations in place at the time the artist chooses to submit their tools for certification review.
 Careful planning is recommended to ensure a successful outcome.

-Toolboxes are reviewed in the summer of each year by two to three coaches according to a point system.
-The next deadline to submit a completed toolbox will be June 28, 2019.
-Artists can pass; receive a “conditional pass," meaning that they will pass providing they make recommended adjustments to their materials by a certain date; fail; or pass with “distinction," meaning the jurors could find no room for improvement.
+Toolboxes are reviewed for certification once yearly, generally in late spring, by two to three MAP coaches according to a point system.
+Artists can pass; receive a “conditional pass," meaning that they are given a provision to make recommended adjustments to their materials by a certain date; fail; or pass with “distinction," meaning the jurors could find no room for improvement.

 The next deadline for submission of a completed toolbox will be in the spring of 2021.
 Please check back in the fall for a specific due date.